yan-khonski-it/ai-labs/eng-team/prompts.md

-Yan: Now, tell me what you see on this [photo](./photos/DSC01241.JPG)?
+Yan: Now, tell me what you see in this [photo](./photos/DSC01241.JPG)?

 This photo shows a dry, rocky landscape under a bright blue sky with a few scattered clouds.